ahmadharakeh4/DeepLearning-Notebooks/README.md

 - Built using NumPy and TensorFlow for comparison.
 - Trained on a sample dataset.

+### 3. Recurrent Neural Network (RNN)
+- Applied two different networks to perform automatic rating of a movie.
+- Implemented using Pytorch.

+### 4. Variational Autoencoder (VAE)
+- Training VAE on MNIST.
+- Implemented using Pytorch.

 ## Installation
 To run the projects, first clone the repository and install the dependencies: